Dasudian/datahub-embed-demo/README.md

 # Introduction

 This project provides a demo application written by Dasudian DataHub C SDK for Embedded device.
-It should be run on uCOSII.

-This document introduces the structure of current directory, how to run demo, how to develop your application.
+This document introduces the structure of current directory, how to run this demo, how to develop your application.
 If you want to know the details of APIs, please read file [API.md](./docs/API.md).

 ## Directory Introduction